elemoine/blog/content/fuel-kvm.rst

 documentation, but uses shortcuts, and relies on ``virtualenv`` as much as posssible (more than the official documentation does).

-I created this post mainly for me, from notes I took when I set up my development environment the very first time.
-I'll update this post as I discover ``fuel-devops``.
+This post is by no means a replacement for the official documentation.
+I wrote it mainly for me, from notes I took when I set up my development environment the very first time.
+I'll update this post as I discover things about ``fuel-devops``.

 Ubuntu 14.04 (Trusty) is assumed.